 Errol Morris goes where few documentary makers go.
 He films convincing reenactments of the crime.
 These are not "Unsolved Mysteries"-type reenactments, Morris has a real director's eye, and gives the audience every detail needed- from a tossed milkshake to the number of people spotted in the killer's car.
 Philip Glass adds a haunting musical score that gets under your skin and hypnotizes you.

 The convict Adams is a sincere man, and the film makers are obviously rooting for his cause.
 Harris is an ignorant punk, enjoying playing games with people's lives.
 If the Dallas County prosecutors had done their job, Harris would not have committed his second murder.
 Food for thought.
 Harris' final interview, done on audio cassette, is chilling, and will make a believer of anyone who otherwise thought "this could never happen to me."
 The three witnesses to the slaying are a joke, two in it for the reward, and a salesman who boasts of his photographic memory but cannot recall if Wood's patrol car was in front of or behind Harris' stolen vehicle.

-This is more than talking heads, this is a searing story that puts to shame any fiction that tries to cover the same ground.
+"The Thin Blue Line" is more than talking heads, this is a searing story that puts to shame any fiction that tries to cover the same ground.
 For this kind of thing to happen to an innocent man, it is also scary as hell. (* * * * *) out of five stars.